Bureau of Licensing & Registrations

 - All exams are CLOSED book.

 Be advised that due to staff limitations related to the COVID 19 health emergency, processing and mailing of pesticide licenses may experience significant delays.
 Please allow 6 to 8 weeks for license arrival via mail.
-During that time as always, you may access and print the status of your payment and license.
-This printed information will be honored by enforcement inspectors until such time that your actual license is received.
-To find and print your license status use Online Reports and select one of the following as appropriate from the alphabetical list of reports.
-There are two reports for each to be searched by either name or license number:
+In the meantime, you can access and print the status of your payment and license.
+This printed information will be honored by Enforcement Inspectors until your actual license is received.
+To find and print your license status, use NJDEP’s Online Reports, and select one of the following appropriate licenses from the alphabetical report list.
+There are two reports available for each subject matter: search by either: 1) name or 2) license number:

 - Applicator Business